bo-oz/vimeo_me2/README.md

 ```
 ### Uploading a video
-At this moment uploading a video only works with a ActionDispatch::Http::UploadedFile object.
+At this moment there are two ways of uploading video's to Vimeo.
+The first one is using an upload form through Rails and pushing the uploaded ActionDispatch::Http::UploadedFile object to Vimeo:

 ```ruby
 # Set-up a model like this for instance: